-The publicly available Columbia Gaze dataset [Smith et al., 2013] for the gaze tracking application includes 56 persons and five different head poses $(0^{\circ}, \pm 15^{\circ}, \pm 30^{\circ}$ horizon-tally).
-For each subject and each head pose, there are 21 different gaze directions: combinations of seven horizontal ones $(0^{\circ}, \pm 5^{\circ}, \pm 10^{\circ}, \pm 15^{\circ})$ and three vertical ones $(0^{\circ}, \pm 5^{\circ}, \pm 10^{\circ}, \pm 15^{\circ})$
+The publicly available Columbia Gaze dataset [83] for gaze tracking application includes 56 persons and five different head poses (0°, $\pm 15^{\circ}$, $\pm 30^{\circ}$ horizontally).
+For each subject and each head pose, there are 21 different gaze directions: the combinations of seven horizontal ones (0°, $\pm 5^{\circ}$, $\pm 10^{\circ}$, $\pm 15^{\circ}$) and three vertical ones (0°, $\pm 10^{\circ}$).
+Taking the

 FIGURE 2.5: Dataset collection process.
-A person is asked to follow the point on the screen with the eyes only, without moving their head.
-A special head stand is used to minimize possible head shaking.
-(Top left): the setting, (top right): the point is moving, (bottom left): the point is stationary on the borders for a few seconds so that a person can blink; (bottom right): as the point passes behind the camera, its image is enlarged.
+A person is asked to follow the point on the screen with the eyes only, without head movements.
+To minimize possible head shaking, a special stand is used.
+(Left top): the setting, (right top): the point is moving, (left bottom): on the borders the point is stationary for a few seconds, so that a person can blink; (right bottom): when the point passes behind the camera, the image of point is enlarged.

-$\pm 10^{\circ}$).
-Taking the pairs with the same parameters except for the vertical gaze direction, I draw training samples for learning to redirect the gaze by 10 degrees.
+pairs with the same parameters except for the vertical gaze direction, I draw training samples for learning to correct gaze by 10 degrees.

-However, there are several limitations associated with the Columbia Gaze dataset.
-The first is a poor variety of vertical redirection angles.
-The main testbed for gaze correction in videoconferencing is 15° upward redirection (Figure 1.12) - a case for which the Columbia dataset would hardly provide any examples.
-Second, images in this dataset are only loosely registered, which introduces an additional error and prompts the need for more registration procedures (Section 3.2.4).
+However, there are several limitations with Columbia Gaze dataset.
+The first one is the poor variety in vertical redirection angles.
+The main testbed for gaze correction in videoconference is redirection on 15° upwards Figure 1.12, and no such examples could be drawn from Columbia dataset.
+Also, images in this dataset are only loosely registered, which ntroduces an additional error and add a need for additional registration procedures Section 3.2.4.
 And finally, there are not enough training examples to learn a fully generalizable model.

-The Skoltech Dataset of videos of around 150 people was put together specifically to overcome these restrictions.
-The recording was made so as to minimize head movement: the person was asked to place their head on a special stand and follow the moving point on the screen in front of the stand with their gaze.
-The sequence of frames is synchronized with the point position, from which we can deduce the gaze direction, was recorded using a webcam mounted in the middle of the screen (Figure 2.5).
-Some examples taken from one sequence in the dataset are presented in Figure 2.6.
+To avoid these limitations, a Skoltech Dataset of videos of around 150 people was collected.
+During recording, to minimize head movement, a person places her head on a special stand and follows with her gaze a moving point on the screen in front of the stand.
+The sequence of frames synchronized with the point position, from which we can deduce the gaze direction, is recorded using a webcam mounted in the middle of the screen Figure 2.5.
+The examples from the one sequence in the dataset are presented in Figure 2.6.

-About 200 frames are recorded for one video sequence.
+About 200 frames for one video sequence are recorded.
 The angular range is 36° in vertical direction and 60° in horizontal direction.
-Bad shots, where a person is blinking, not changing gaze direction monotonically as anticipated or moving their head are discarded manually.
-2 to 10 sequences with different head poses and lighting conditions are recorded for each person (a total of 500 sequences).
-From each sequence, one can draw about 50 - 80 training pairs for a certain angular difference in gaze directions.
+I manually exclude bad shots, where a person is blinking, not changing gaze direction monotonically as anticipated or moving head.
+For each person I record 2-10 sequences (500 sequences total), changing the head pose and lighting conditions between different sequences.
+From each sequence, one can draw about 50-80 training pairs for a certain angular difference in gaze directions.
 Each training pair can be regarded as a training example for supervised learning.

-FIGURE 2.6: Examples from the dataset.
-The data collected consists of images of a person changing gaze direction only with their eyes, without moving their head.
+Figure 2.6: Examples from the dataset.
+A data where a person is changing gaze direction only with the eyes, without head movements, is collected.

-All the systems proposed in this work start by localizing the eye regions and then do redirection by localized processing.
-The training samples are cropped using the eye localization procedure.
-The eye localization step within my system is a standard procedure, for I use an off-the-shelf real-time face alignment library (e.g. [Xiong and De la Torre, 2013, Baltru et al., 2016, Baltrusaitis et al., 2013]) to localize facial feature points.
-As the gaze-related appearance change is essentially local to the eye regions, all further operations are performed in the two areas surrounding the eyes.
+All systems suggested in this work start by localizing the eye regions and then achieving redirection by localized processing.
+Training samples are cropped using the eye localization procedure.
+The eye localization step within my system is standard, as I use an off-the-shelf real-time face alignment library (e.g. [70, 84, 85]) to localize facial feature points.
+As the gaze-related appearance change is essentially local to the eye regions, all further operations are performed in the two areas surrounding the two eyes.